8th Grade

 Course Goals

-Together we will be reading, analyzing, and discussing texts that predominately follow America's timeline.
-Our emphasis will be on the critical reading of American literary selections, and our analysis will be demonstrated through discussion, compositions, projects, and presentations.
+Together we will be reading, analyzing, and discussing a wide variety of texts, and our analysis will be demonstrated through discussion, compositions, projects, and presentations.
 Students will examine the links among culture, history, and literature (remember that those who do not know history are doomed to repeat it...).
 Ultimately, the work in this class will help strengthen your critical thinking and writing skills, as well as prepare you for the demands of high school and beyond.
 I also hope that you will strengthen your own personal voice and explore new creative paths.

 Our objective is to be prepared in the areas of reading and writing (grammar and vocab, as well as structure) for high school.
 In order to accomplish this objective, we will: